ucb-art/Chisel3DSPExample/README.md

 Chisel3 DSP Template
 ===================

 This repo requires that you've setup + updated [Chisel3DSPDependencies](https://github.com/ucb-art/Chisel3DSPDependencies/blob/master/README.md) somewhere.
+Don't forget to go into the **Chisel3DSPDependencies** directory and `source setenv.bash` each time you start a new session (unless you're doing `source update.bash` for the first time!
 Then you can run `sbt test` in this directory to run tests on example code.

+> Note: If you want to run a particular set of tests (i.e. whatever tests in `class SimpleTBSpec extends FlatSpec with Matchers`), you can use something like `sbt "test-only SimpleTB.SimpleTBSpec"` (consisting of packageName.testName).

 You can use this repo as a starting point for your own DSP blocks by cloning and then re-initializing the repo via: